heleneh/helene/content/works/storyhunt/index.md

 projectUrl: "https://storyhunt.de"
 ---

-{{%image src="/assets/images/storyhunt.jpg" title="Postkarte: Grüner Wald" license="Public domain/ CC0 1.0" license_url="https://creativecommons.org/publicdomain/zero/1.0/deed.de" source_url="https://storyhunt.de/" %}}
+{{< image src="/assets/images/storyhunt.jpg" title="Postkarte: Grüner Wald" license="Public domain/ CC0 1.0" license_url="https://creativecommons.org/publicdomain/zero/1.0/deed.de" source_url="https://storyhunt.de/" >}}

 The [StoryHunt: Uncover the EU](https://storyhunt.de) was a training programme designed to develop and apply the skills needed to find interesting stories in financial data.
 With the StoryHunt we offered an opportunity to practice the necessary skills in a supportive peer-to-peer learning environment.